-The Electronic Technology Concentration of Aircraft Systems prepares you to work with both.
+The Electronic Technology Concentration of Aviation Maintenance Science prepares you to work with both.
 The aviation industry sees the modern aircraft as a platform of multiple systems.
 Normally, electronics control each system and serve as the “glue” which integrates the systems.
 This degree in aviation prepares you to work on any aspect of aircraft electronics.

 Grads of this concentration are aggressively recruited, even in the filed of engineering.
 Electronic systems concentration graduate placement has been at or near 100% for years.
-The Aeronautical Science Industry Advisory Committee and company recruiters expect this trend to continue.
+The Aviation Industry Advisory Committee and company recruiters expect this trend to continue.

 Cessna Aircraft does major recruiting at LETU.